1technophile/OpenMQTTGateway/docs/use/sensors.md

 If you don't want to resend values that haven't changed you can set DS1820_ALWAYS = false in config_DS1820.h

 ### HCSR501
-The a boolean value of the PIR sensor when a state change occurs.
-The length of time that the PIR stays triggered depends on the PIR hardware and is not changed by OpenMQTTGateway.
+A boolean value of the PIR sensors state is sent when a state change occurs.
+The length of time that the PIR stays in a triggered state depends on the PIR hardware and is not changed by OpenMQTTGateway.

 `home/OpenMQTTGateway/HCSR501toMQTT {"hcsr501":"false"}`

 You can have another PIN mirror the value of the PIR sensor output by adding the following to config_HCSR501.h This can be useful if you would like to connect an LED to turn on when motion is detected.

-`#define HCSR501_LED_NOTIFY_PIN 4`
+`#define HCSR501_LED_NOTIFY_GPIO 4`